History happened here in the Finger Lakes and our museums, historic sites, historic markers, and live narratives are here to tell the story.

 East Bloomfield Historical Society, Bloomfield a restored 1838 brick schoolhouse that carefully preserves the history of the area.

 Antique Wireless Association Museum, Bloomfield – This treasure trove of communication electronics is a fascinating collection.

 Sonnenberg Gardens & Mansion State Historic Park, Canandaigua - Tour this magnificent mansion and stroll through the surrounding property, showcasing the height of Victorian garden design.

 Granger Homestead and Carriage Museum, Canandaigua – View the nearly 100 horse-drawn carriages and sleighs on display.

 Ontario County Historical Society, Canandaigua – This historical society is an amazing resource for local history, genealogy library and, also features a bookstore.

-Hill Cumorah Visitors Center, Palmyra--- Learn about the history of the Church of Jesus Christ of Latter-Day Saints at this state- of- the -art visitors center.
+Hill Cumorah Visitors Center, Manchester - Learn about the history of the Church of Jesus Christ of Latter-Day Saints at this state- of- the -art visitors center.

 Foster Cottage Museum, Clifton Springs – Learn about the Sulphur Cure therapy that made Clifton Springs a 19th century wellness destination.